Oracle sends shareholders cash as tax uncertainty looms

 To avoid potentially higher tax bills for their investors, companies including Costco and Wal-Mart have either moved up scheduled payments or declared special dividends.

-Oracle declared accelerated second-, third- and fourth-quarter cash dividends totaling 18 cents per share of outstanding common stock, equivalent to $867 million, according to Thomson Reuters data.
+Oracle declared accelerated second-, third- and fourth-quarter cash dividends totalling 18 cents per share of outstanding common stock, equivalent to $867 million, according to Thomson Reuters data.

 In some cases, insiders are among the biggest beneficiaries of the special payouts, as well as shifts of regular dividends into 2012 from 2013.